 An RI was conducted at the 17,260-acre Range Complex No.1 MRS in 2010.
 During the 2010 RI field activities, 21 miles of instrument-aided reconnaissance was conducted to assess the presence of MEC on the surface within six areas of the FUDS.
 During this effort, no MEC or MD was identified.
 DGM data were also collected in transects totaling 59.41 acres.
 Approximately 160 miles of brush cutting was completed in advance of DGM transect data collection.
 DGM grids totaling 5.17 acres were also located and collected based on the results of the transect anomaly density.
 Within the DGM transect and grid data, 8,474 anomalies were identified, 1,503 of which were intrusively investigated.
 Twelve MEC items and over 1,000 MD items were recovered during the intrusive investigation.
 Of the 12 MEC items found during the intrusive investigation, eight were UXO items and four were fuzed, discarded military munitions.
-Recovered MD within MRS-01 included: 155mm, 105mm fragments, 76mm AP projectiles, 75mm fragments, 37mm, and HE fragments.
-MEC items (four 37mm MK II HE rounds, and two 37mm, Base Fuze HE) were found in the subsurface during RI field activities and during the previous EE/CA.
+None of the MEC items recovered during the RI were within the boundaries of MRS-03.

-No MC contamination was identified in soil during the EE/CA; therefore, it was determined during the technical project planning process that additional sampling for explosives and munitions-related metals was not necessary at the project site during the RI.
-Perchlorate, however, was subsequently identified as a possible munitions-related constituent in groundwater.
+No MC contamination was identified during the EE/CA; therefore, it was determined during the technical project planning process that additional sampling for explosives and munitions-related metals was not necessary at the MRS during the RI.
+Perchlorate, however, was subsequently identified as a possible munitions-related constituent.
 To complete characterization of MC at Spencer Artillery Range, groundwater samples were collected for perchlorate analysis.
 Twelve groundwater samples (including two quality control samples) were collected from existing wells at Spencer Artillery Range.
-Wells selected for sampling were existing domestic wells and groundwater monitoring wells within the Cumberland Plateau aquifer system.
+Wells selected for sampling were existing domestic wells and groundwater monitoring wells.
 Perchlorate was not detected in the groundwater samples collected during the RI.
-With no source identified, there was no potentially complete exposure pathway; therefore, no risk assessment was performed.
+With no source identified, there was no potentially complete exposure pathway; therefore, no risk assessment was performed for perchlorate.

 A summary of the EE/CA and RI results is shown in Table 3.
-Figure 3 presents the locations and boundaries for the project areas in conjunction with the geophysical anomaly density and MEC findings (using both EE/CA and RI data).
+Figure 3 presents the locations and boundaries for MRS-03 in conjunction with the geophysical anomaly density and MEC findings (using both EE/CA and RI data).
 As shown in Table 3, MD accounted for the vast majority of recovered items (97.4%).
-MD items generally included remnants of various projectiles (37mm, 75mm, 76mm, 105mm, and 155mm), expended fuzes, and hundreds of pieces of unidentifiable munitions fragments.
-Small arms ammunition (i.e., .50 caliber) was also identified throughout most of the areas investigated.
-MEC was found at six locations within the MRS-01 (Table 3).
+MD items at MRS-03 included 37 mm AP, 37 mm MD, 155 MD, and unknown MD.
+No documented MEC has been recovered from within MRS-03.
+All MD was located below the surface, and only one 37 mm AP was located on the surface.

-2.c CERCLA ENFORCEMENT ACTIVITIES
+2.C CERCLA ENFORCEMENT ACTIVITIES

-To date, there have been no enforcement activities at the MRS.
+To date, there have been no enforcement activities at MRS-03.